Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: Related work

-\textbf{The COLT'22 open problem on acceleration and its solutions/attempts.} \citet{fountoulakis2022open} posed the COLT'22 open problem of whether one can obtain a provable accelerated algorithm for $\ell_1$-regularized PageRank with work $\widetilde{O}((\rho\sqrt{\alpha})^{-1})$, improving the $\alpha$-dependence by a factor of $1/\sqrt{\alpha}$ over ISTA while preserving locality.
+\textbf{The COLT'22 open problem on acceleration and its solutions/attempts.} \citep{fountoulakis2022open} posed the COLT'22 open problem of whether one can obtain a provable accelerated algorithm for $\ell_1$-regularized PageRank with work $\widetilde{O}((\rho\sqrt{\alpha})^{-1})$, improving the $\alpha$-dependence by a factor of $1/\sqrt{\alpha}$ over ISTA while preserving locality.
 They emphasized that existing ISTA analyses do not cover acceleration and that it was unclear whether worst-case work might even degrade under acceleration.
 The first affirmative solution is due to \citet{martinezrubio2023accelerated}, who design accelerated algorithms that retain sparse updates.
 Their method \emph{ASPR} uses an expanding-subspace (outer-inner) scheme: it grows a set of ``good'' coordinates and runs an accelerated projected gradient subroutine on the restricted feasible set.
 This yields a worst-case bound of $ \bigo{|S^\star|\widetilde{\operatorname{vol}}(S^\star)\alpha^{-1 / 2}\log(1 / \epsilon) + |S^\star|\vol(S^\star)} $, where $S^\star$ is the support of the optimal solution and $\widetilde{\operatorname{vol}}(S^\star)$ is the number of edges of the subgraph formed only by nodes in $S^\star$.
 Compared to $\bigo{\vol(S^\star)\alpha^{-1}\log(1 / \epsilon)} = \bigotilde{1 / (\rho\alpha)}$ of ISTA, the solution improves the $\alpha$-dependence with a different sparsity dependence than ISTA.
-In this work, we provide a support-sensitive, degree-weighted work analysis of the classic \emph{one-gradient-per-iteration} FISTA method.
-Our contribution is algorithmically orthogonal, and the bound establishes a new trade-off under checkable conditions. \citet{zhou2024iterative} study locality for accelerated linear-system solvers via a ``locally evolving set process'' and obtain an accelerated guarantee under an additional run-dependent residual-reduction assumption, which they note is empirically reasonable but not yet theoretically justified.
-In contrast, our bounds for standard FISTA are checkable, and we quantify when classical acceleration reduces total degree-weighted work and when boundary exploration can dominate.
+In this work, we provide a support-sensitive, degree-weighted work analysis of the classic one-gradient-per-iteration FISTA method.
+Our contribution is algorithmically quite different, and the upper bound establishes a new trade-off under explicit confinement conditions on a candidate core set. \citet{zhou2024iterative} study locality for accelerated linear-system solvers and obtain an accelerated guarantee under an additional run-dependent residual-reduction assumption.
+In contrast, our bounds for standard FISTA are explicit and quantify when acceleration helps or hurts total work.